hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 * Manually pull and commit the most up-to-date version to perform Terraform operations
 * Use and publish public modules as infrastructure templates

-### Terraform Cloud
+### HCP Terraform
-* Integrate Terraform Cloud into your existing workflows
+* Integrate HCP Terraform into your existing workflows
 * Ensure that only approved teams can access, edit, and provision infrastructure
 * Publish configuration modules in a private registry to define approved infrastructure patterns
 * Enforce best practices and security rules with policy as code framework

 ### Terraform Enterprise
-* Set up a private instance of Terraform Cloud with dedicated support from HashiCorp
+* Set up a private instance of HCP Terraform with dedicated support from HashiCorp
 * Accommodate advanced security and compliance requirements

 ???